Soungai00/pymodaq_plugins_daqmx/docs/source/introduction.rst

 Of course, you need a working PyMoDAQ installation, see `here <http://pymodaq.cnrs.fr/en/latest/user_folder/installation.html>`_ the installation procedure.
 You also need to have the NIDAQmx driver on your computer, together with the acquisition device.
 Use the NI MAX software to test your hardware.

 Then you can install the *pymodaq_plugins_daqmx* module, from the `plugin manager <http://pymodaq.cnrs.fr/en/latest/user_folder/installation.html#plugin-manager>`_ or with ``pip install pymodaq_plugins_daqmx``.
-The interface between the NIDAQmx driver and python (and thus PyMoDAQ) is done by the package `PyDAQmx <https://pythonhosted.org/PyDAQmx/>`_.
+The interface between the NIDAQmx driver and python (and thus PyMoDAQ) is done by the package `NIDAQmx <https://nidaqmx-python.readthedocs.io/en/stable/>`_.